video-db/videodb-chat/README.md

 > If you are using default ChatHook, make sure your backend is running and the socket url is correct
 > Checkout [video-agents](https://github.com/video-db/video-agents) for more details of backend setup for default ChatHook.

-> If you want to setup your own chatHook, checkout [using custom chatHook](#using-custom-chatHook) section
+> If you want to setup with your own backend, checkout [using custom chatHook](#using-custom-chatHook) section

 ```html
 <script setup>